vicano-code/vicano-code/README.md

 - 🔭 I’m passionate about leveraging technology to solve real-world problems.
 - 🌱 I continuously learn and explore new technologies to expand my skill set.
 - 💡 What inspires me?
 Life Stories, Challenges
-- 💼 I'm actively looking for new opportunities in software engineering.
+- 💼 I'm actively looking for new opportunities.
 Connect with me!

 ---